 - Provide cold and hot running water at all times

 - Install and maintain all appliances agreed upon in the lease

 - Provide and maintain waste removal receptacles

-If you rent or lease a single-or multifamily home as opposed to an apartment, the landlord is responsible for maintaining a livable property.
+If you rent or lease a single-or multifamily home instead of an apartment, the landlord is responsible for maintaining a livable property.
 However, the terms of your lease or rental agreement should specify whether you or your landlord is responsible for specific types of residential maintenance.
-If you are responsible for the upkeep of any aspect of your rental, you must fulfill that duty.
-If you have further questions, don’t hesitate to contact [firm-name] today.
+If you are responsible for the upkeep of any rental aspect, you must fulfill that duty.
+If you have further questions, don’t hesitate to contact Hach & Rose, LLP today.

 Document the Specifics of Your Accident to Strengthen Your Premises Liability Claim